CopterExpress/clover/docs/en/advanced_clover_simulator_platform.md

 We also have developed a learning course based on CloverSim: [link](https://github.com/FTL-team/CloverSim_course).
 It currently has the following tasks:

-- 1_thesquare - First task of CloverSim course with goal to fly square
+- 1_thesquare - First task of CloverSim course with goal to fly square.
-- 2_iseeall - Task that teaches how to interact with camera
+- 2_iseeall - Task that teaches how to interact with camera.
-- 3_landmid - Find and land onto randomly positioned object
+- 3_landmid - Find and land onto randomly positioned object.
-- 4_flybyline - Flying along the line
+- 4_flybyline - Flying along the line.
-- 5_posknown - Find position of objects relative to ArUco map
+- 5_posknown - Find position of objects relative to ArUco map.

 ## More details

 At this point, our platform consists of four major parts:

-- [CloverSim](https://github.com/FTL-team/clover_sim) - tool that manages simulation
+- [CloverSim](https://github.com/FTL-team/clover_sim) - tool that manages simulation.
-- [CloverSim Basefs](https://github.com/FTL-team/clover_sim_basefs) - container image that is used in simulator
+- [CloverSim Basefs](https://github.com/FTL-team/clover_sim_basefs) - container image that is used in simulator.
-- [Clover IDE](https://github.com/FTL-team/cloverIDE) - clover ide tools and theia
+- [Clover IDE](https://github.com/FTL-team/cloverIDE) - clover ide tools and theia.
-- [CloverSim course](https://github.com/FTL-team/CloverSim_course) - course with tasks based on our platform
+- [CloverSim course](https://github.com/FTL-team/CloverSim_course) - course with tasks based on our platform.

 ### CloverSim